Need-Based Aid for 2019-2020

 The Seminary endeavors to help students complete their Seminary studies with the lowest possible amount of indebtedness.
 Do not hesitate to seek advice and counsel from the Financial Aid Office as to the appropriate amount of indebtedness.
 When such debt or projected debt becomes inordinate, students are encouraged to withdraw from the Seminary until the financial situation changes for the better.

 Adverse Status of Previous Educational Loan Debt – Financial assistance through the Seminary is not available to students who have any federal student loans in default status.
 Students with loans in default status are encouraged to contact the Director of Financial Aid for resolution options.

 Student and Family

 Student’s savings, income and spouse’s savings and income are considered as part of their financial resources in total.
 Many students work part-time and have spouses who work.
 Other family members and friends may contribute to your support as well.

 Students should seek financial assistance from their churches and other church-related sources such as presbyteries, conferences, synods and denominations.
 Many students have received significant support form established church programs.

 Students are urged to seek support through outside foundations which offer financial assistance to students pursuing a theological education.
 Receipt of external scholarships/grants will help to reduce reliance on loans to finance your education.
-Applicants who have been accepted and have submitted the signed “Intent to Matriculate” form will be given access to the admissions portal which includes our Outside Resources database.
+Applicants who have been accepted and have submitted the signed “Intent to Matriculate” form will be given access to the admissions portal which includes our Outside Scholarships and Grants database.

 The tuition cost and the maximum percentage of the (need-based) Seminary Tuition Grant are set each year by the Austin Seminary’s Board of Trustees.